Cost of Living and Studying in Singapore: A Comprehensive Guide for Students

 • Grocery shopping: Cooking your meals is always a cost-effective option for international students.
 Singapore has well-stocked supermarkets and local wet markets where you can purchase fresh products and groceries at reasonable prices.

-Overall, on the basis of SGD 20 – 40 per day for 3 meals, budgeting around SGD 600 to SGD 1,200 should cover you depending on your lifestyle and dining choices.
+Overall, you can set a basis of SGD 20–40 per day for 3 meals.
+Therefore, budgeting around SGD 600 to SGD 1,200 should cover you depending on your lifestyle and dining choices.

 Transportation